Spokane River Centennial Trail

 For more information about the Centennial Trail and to view maps, access points, and photo galleries and more, please visit the Friends of the Centennial Trail and North Idaho Centennial Trail Foundation websites.

 Please note that the Washington State Discover Pass is only required at Centennial Trail "Trailheads" within Riverside State Park.
 The pass is not required at other trailheads (Maringo, Islands, Barker, etc.).

 Six Year Maintenance Plan

-The Centennial Trail Coordinating Council (made up of State Park, Spokane Valley, Spokane, Spokane County, and Friends of the Centennial Trail [non-voting member]) has adopted the first ever maintenance plan for the Centennial Trail.
+The Centennial Trail Coordinating Council (made up of State Parks, Spokane Valley, Spokane, Spokane County, Liberty Lake and Friends of the Centennial Trail [non-voting member]) has adopted the first ever maintenance plan for the Centennial Trail.
 The plan lays out a road map for utilizing the Centennial Trail Joint Board Fund - a fund that each voting member of the Council contributes $20,000 a year towards - to maintain and improve the trail.